stefan-11/sublime-user-settings/README.md

 1. Install Package SublimeLinter in Sumbline Text (via Package Control)
 2. Install SublimeLinter-jshint (via Package Control, there should be many linters beginning with sublimelinter-)
 3. Install jshint via NPM (npm install -g jshint).
 This installs jshint globally

+# Getting the sidebar dark (so that it fits Dark Solarized theme)
+Unclear how exactly that worked.